 There are many federal programs for veterans, but there are also programs for veterans in the state of Illinois.
-The following are the Illinois veterans’ benefits programs for 2018.
+The following are the Illinois veterans’ benefits programs.

 Education Benefits for Illinois’ Veterans

 In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.

 Financial aid is provided to each child between the ages of 10 and 18 years of a veteran who died or became totally disabled as a result of service in the Armed Forces during World War I, or II, the Korean and Vietnam Conflicts, the Gulf War, and OIF/OEF.